mitre/hipcheck/README.md

 ## Very Quick Explanation

-- You'd like to use an open source software package, but you want to assess it.
+- You'd like to use `express` an open source software package, but you want to assess it first.
 - Run `hc check -t npm express`.
-- If Hipcheck says "investigate," use Hipcheck's output to guide you.
+- If Hipcheck says "investigate," use Hipcheck's output to guide a manual review of the package.

 ## Values